 The iconic baobabs of Madagascar symbolise the island’s unique wildlife as much as its lemurs.
-The magnificent Grandidier’s baobab (known locally as Renala) is the best-known species, but also one of the most threatened – classified as Endangered.
+The magnificent Grandidier’s baobab (known locally as renala) is the best-known species but ais also classified as Endangered.

-Restricted to the south west of Madagascar (Menabe and Atsimo Andrefana regions), the Renala is a giant, long-lived tree that is highly valued locally.
-Its fruits and seeds are eaten, its bark is used for rope, roofing and medicinal products, and it is an important part of local culture and traditions.
+Restricted to the south west of Madagascar (Menabe and Atsimo Andrefana regions), the renala is a giant, long-lived tree that is highly valued locally.
+Its fruits and seeds are eaten, its bark is used for rope, roofing and medicinal products, and it is an important role in local culture and traditional ceremonies.

 The species is threatened by fire, slash-and-burn farming, over-grazing (which inhibits regeneration) and over-exploitation of it’s highly valued products (such as bark and fruits).

 The trees are frequently the subject of local stories and legends.
-The Global Trees Campaign project has collected stories about individual Renala as part of a competition to find the most culturally significant tree.
+The Global Trees Campaign project collected stories about individual renala as part of a competition to find the most culturally significant tree.
 Individual trees were found to have strong, local legends attached to them and were often the focal point of annual ceremonies associated with local beliefs.

 The Global Trees Campaign has been supporting its partner Madagasikara Voakajy in a project to save the species as well as two other endemic baobabs.
-A Species Conservation Strategy has been agreed for the species and work is continuing to protect, restore and sustainably manage these charismatic trees The team is currently particularly focusing on the sustainable management and recruitment of this species in the wild.
+A Species Conservation Strategy has been agreed for the Grandidier’s baobab and work is continuing to protect, restore and sustainably manage these charismatic trees The team is currently particularly focusing on the sustainable management and recruitment of this species in the wild.

 Did you know?